 Big "NO!": Usagi during the climax of the final season after Mercury, Mars, Venus, and Jupiter throw themselves in front of Sailor Moon and the Starlights to protect them from Sailor Galaxia's attack.
 The attack removes their Star Seeds causing them to fade into orbs of light before vanishing altogether.
 She says it rather weakly at first then lets out a chilling scream of it.
 Turns into a Skyward Scream after she starts yelling.

 Another Big "NO!" comes from Usagi after the Disney Deaths of Sailors Uranus and Neptune at the start of episode 111 in the S season.

 Naru lets out a few of them after Nephrite dies.

-The Blank: One makeup-themed Monster of the Week accidentally erased her own face.
+The Blank: The makeup-themed Monster of the Week from episode 61 (Usagi-Mamoru breakup episode) accidentally erased her own face.
 She was trying to draw it back with eyebrow pencil when Sailor Moon zapped her.

 Blatant Lies: The Bragging Theme Tune written exclusively for the English dub states that she never runs from a fight.
 Most of the fights in the early seasons start with her legging it to have a little cry.

 Book Ends: From the beginning of Episode 1 and the end of Episode 200, respectively.